mlhartme/stool/client/documentation.md

 #### SYNOPSIS

-`stool` *global-option*... `build` [`-project` *project*][`-nocache`][`-keep` *keep*][`-restart`] [*war* ...] [*key*`=`*value*]
+`stool` *global-option*... `build` *project-option*... [`-nocache`][`-keep` *keep*][`-restart`] [*war*...] [*key*`=`*value*...]

 #### DESCRIPTION

-Builds the specified wars (if not specified: all wars) on the attached stage.
-The war is uploaded to the respective server and a
-Docker build is run with the build arguments (specified by *key*`=`*value* arguments).
-Available build argument depend on the template being used.
+Builds the specified wars (if not specified: all wars of the project) on the attached stage.
+The war is uploaded to the respective server and a Docker build is run with the build arguments (specified by *key*`=`*value* arguments).
+Available build argument depend on the template being used, you can see them in the error message if you specify an unknown build argument.
 Default build arguments are loaded from a properties file in the war.
-You can see the build argument actually used with
+You can see the build argument actually used for an image with `stool app`.
-`stool app`.

-Note that you can build a stage while it's running.
-In this case, `stool restart` starts the newly built images.
+You can build a stage while it's running.
+In this case, specify `-restart` to stop the currently running image and that the newly build one.
+Or use `stool restart`.

-*keep* specifies the nubmer of docker images that will not be exceeded, default is 3.
+*keep* specifies the number of images that will not be exceeded for this application, default is 3.
 I.e. if you already have 3 images and run `build`, the oldest unreferenced image the will be removed.
-Unreferenced means it's not used for the current container.
+Unreferenced means it's not currently running in a container.

+[//]: # (include projectOptions.md)

+Note: This is a project command, use `stool help project-options` to see available [project options](#stool-project-options)
+[//]: # (-)

 ## Stage Commands

 Most Stool commands are stage commands, i.e. they operate on one or multiple stages.
 Typical stage commands are `status`, `start`, and `stop`.
-Note that `create` is not a stage command because it does not initially have a stage to operate on (although it results in a new stage).

-All stage commands support stage options, see `stool help stage-options` for documentation.
+All stage commands support the same stage options, see `stool help stage-options` for documentation.

 ### stool-stage-options